THE FLIRT

 Above: 24 degree dihedral gluing wedge in place, ready for gluing dohedral joint- just keep in place while hot melt glue sets up.
 24 degree dihedral gluing wedge in place, ready for gluing dihedral joint- just keep in place while hot melt glue sets up.

-I'm flying a GWS 8x4.3 SF prop that is trimmed to 7.6" and balanced.
+On the 16 gram motor, I'm flying a GWS 8x4.3 SF prop that is trimmed to 7.6" and balanced.
 I'm looking forward to digging out an APC 8x3.8 Slowflier prop to fly on this girl- it should be about perfect.

 Note- I balance GWS slowflier props by adding clear scotch 'multipurpose' tape to the back side of the light blade's tip; I add it progressively until the prop balances, starting at the tip and laying 1/2" strips smoothly , edge to edge, working my way in along the blade as necessary.